Haunted Places in America you Need to Visit

 Located in: Weston, West Virginia

-Only designed to hold 250 people, the Trans-Allegheny Asylum was crowded with 2,400 people in the 1950s.
-It started as a well-intentioned mental heath facility, but the lack of food supply led to malnourishment for the patients.
-Employees began to lose control as costs continued to rise.
-Eventually, the asylum couldn't afford furniture and additional beds.
-That's when they tried performing lobotomies, leading to the deaths of many.
+Only designed to hold 250, the Trans-Allegheny Asylum housed 2,400 people in the 1950s.
+It started as a well-intentioned mental heath facility, but overcrowding and lack of food supply led to the malnourishment of patients.
+As costs continued to rise, employees began to lose control of the business.
+Eventually, the asylum couldn't afford to purchase furniture and additional beds.
+That's when they tried performing lobotomies as a last-ditch effort to cure patients.
+Many procedures weren't successful, resulting in numerous deaths.
 Today, the hospital, which sits on an eerie 666 acres, is a popular spot for ghost hunters.

 Pittock Mansion